kzmfhm/my-portfolio/README.md

 I kindly urge you to abstain from portraying either the portfolio or the projects as products of your own authorship.
 The energy and time devoted to shaping this portfolio reflect my personal journey and aspirations.

 Thank you for your understanding, and for embracing the ethos of creativity, authenticity, and shared respect that underpins our digital community.
-Your appreciation means a lot!
+Your appreciation means a lot!🌟

 If you like what you see, I'd be truly grateful if you consider giving it a star 🌟